 Special Use Permit

-Anyone wishing to conduct research at El Malpais National Monument must first submit an online application through the National Park Service Research Permit and Reporting System.
-We will then review the application and notify you of our decision.
-Contact the Research Permit Coordinator at 505-285-4641 or email us for more information.
+Anyone wishing to conduct research at El Malpais National Monument must first submit an application.
+Contact the Research Permit Coordinator at 505-285-4641 ext 227or email us for more information..

 Commercial Use Authorizations

-Anyone (referring to individuals, corporations, and other entities) wishing to provide commercial services for El Malpais visitors in limited circumstances must apply for a Commercial Use Authorization before conducting any type of commercial service.
+Anyone (referring to individuals, corporations, and other entities) wishing to provide commercial services for El Malpais visitors in limited circumstances must apply for a Commercial Use Authorization (CUA) (PDF 299 kB) before conducting any type of commercial service.
 CUAs, although used to authorize commercial services to El Malpais visitors, are NOT concession contracts.
 They are intended to provide a simple means to authorize suitable commercial services to visitors in the limited circumstances of the legislation (Section 418 of the National Parks Omnibus Management Act of 1998, Public Law 105-391).
-Commercial visitor services means accommodations, facilities, and services the NPS has determined to be necessary and/or appropriate for public use and enjoyment of a Park area provided to Park area visitors for a fee or charge by person.
-The fee or charge paid by the visitor may be direct or indirect as part of the provision of comprehensive visitor services.
-Please allow thirty business days for processing.
-If you have questions, you may contact the Commercial Use Authorization Coordinator at 505-285-4641 ext 25.